- Current students

 Extend your knowledge and develop your skills in a specialist area of social practice.
 Advance your ability to work in complex environments and further your decision-making and research skills.
 Examine topics like social policy, human rights, and social justice, and enhance your career prospects while adding value to your organisation, community and beyond.

-This major is designed for qualified and registered professionals from various disciplines, including social work, counselling, community development, nursing, and teaching, currently working in the sector.
+This major is designed for qualified and registered professionals from various disciplines, including social work, counselling, community development, nursing, and teaching, who are currently working in the sector.

 - Advance your practice and contribute to your profession by completing work-relevant research and projects as part of your studies.